 Most of the time, your choice for tie bars will be between silver and gold.
 However, the ideal option will be whichever metal matches the rest of the metal in your outfit.

-It’s crucial for the metals closest to your tie bar to match with your tie bar as well, like your suit jacket and shirt buttons.
+It’s also crucial for the metals to match the tie bar, like your suit jacket and shirt buttons.

-Don’t forget that it’s also imperative to match your tie bar to the situation.
+Don’t forget that matching your tie bar to the situation is also imperative.

 There are certain situations when a novelty tie bar is acceptable, but you must absolutely be sure it’s appropriate.
 If you need to be professional or somber, save the fun tie bar for another time.